HEADLAND FOREVER Ashleigh Bryant Phillips

 and

-“I wanted to challenge myself to get inside Ruth’s head,” Kate said, “What is my story of her story?”
+2. She revisited her thesis project.
+Kate took herself out of it altogether.
+And she took some of Audrey and her grandmother, Eileen, creating Ruth.“I wanted to challenge myself to get inside Ruth’s head,” Kate said, “What is my story of her story?”
 Ruth, a woman recovering from a stroke, a woman who can’t decipher language, who hears words with no meaning, sees words with no meaning, who waits for life to flit, fly outside the window.

 Kate queried Headland all on her own, it didn’t get many responses.
 “People would ask ‘What’s it about?’ and I’d say, ‘An old woman.’
 And then when people would ask more questions, I figured they’d be worth telling the story to.
 That made me feel less alone.
 And I was able to figure out pretty quickly who was worth telling and who was not.”